Skip to content

 Ice buildup on AC evaporator coil in Perth due to blocked airflow

-Ice forms when airflow is restricted or refrigerant is low.
-Most of the time, it’s caused by a dirty coil.
+Solid ice forms rapidly when airflow is restricted or refrigerant levels are low.
+The vast majority of the time, it is directly caused by a dirty coil.

 Signs to watch:

 Quick Fix: Use Viper EVAP+ Coil Cleaner.
-No rinsing required and safe for indoor use.
+There is absolutely no rinsing required, and it is fully safe for indoor use.

 4. Weird Smells in Brisbane?
 It’s Probably Mould

-Subtropical climates mean more humidity and more mold inside your AC.
+Subtropical climates naturally mean significantly more humidity and far more mould growing inside your AC.

 Common smells:

-Pro Solution: Viper RT375A Foaming Coil Cleaner kills odors and bacteria inside coils.
+Pro Solution: Viper RT375A Foaming Coil Cleaner actively targets and kills the root odours and bacteria hiding deep inside your coils.

 5. High Power Bills?
 Melbourne, This Is for You